bishabosha/scala-builder/README.md

 Scala Builder
 ==============

-The new way to glue scala-cli modules
+The new way to glue scala-cli modules, also an MVP for https://github.com/virtuslab/scala-compose

 ## Use Cases
 - [full stack app](examples/1-full-stack-app/builder.toml) with Scala.js front-end and JVM/Native/Node.js server